martinlippert/CF.Hello.World/README.md

 CFHelloWorld
 ============

-This is a very simple Hello World CloudFoundry Example.
+This is a very simple Hello World CloudFoundry Example for the [Orion 5.0 New and Noteworthy](http://planetorion.org).

 The manifest is more along the lines of a cf v5.